 Are there privacy settings?

-- The app has come under fire for a lack of privacy settings in the past but users now have privacy options, including the ability to make their accounts private; choosing who can comment on their videos or duet with them; being in control of who can send direct messages or download their videos.
-They can also block other users.
+- The app has come under fire for a lack of privacy settings in the past but users now have privacy options, including the ability to make their accounts private; choosing who can comment on or download their videos, and who can duet with them.
+Users can also block other users.
 Messaging on TikTok has always been private and messages can only be sent between friends.

 - Recently, TikTok introduced a new feature that lets users filter comments by using up to 30 words that they can choose themselves.
 By activating this, users can make sure no one can post comments under videos using words they find unpleasant or harmful.